Welding Helmet UK Range For Expert Professional Welders, to Hobbyist Beginners

 Welding helmets are PPE headgear for welders which give protection to the skin of the welder's face and neck as well as the eyes.
-Welding can cause flash burns, with the intense UV light from arc welding techniques causing intense sunburn like damage including arc eye, which is extremely unpleasant.
+Welding can cause flash burns.
+The intense UV light from arc welding techniques can cause intense sunburn like damage including arc eye, which is extremely unpleasant.
 This can result in long term damage to vision.

 What is an Auto Darkening Welding Helmet?

 Auto darkening welding masks and helmets use an electronically controlled LCD shutter to react rapidly to the initial lighting of the welding arc.
 The light sensors in the front of the helmet can trigger the LCD filter to darken in as little as 1/25 of a millisecond!